 Whiplash Injury with Pre-Existing Condition

 ‘I had a car accident – can I claim if I have a pre-existing injury?’ – this is a complex question When it comes to a car accident, pre-existing condition claims can be tricky.
 This is because the most common of all injuries that people claim compensation for in car crash-related claims is whiplash.
 Unfortunately, it is also the most common injury that people state they have suffered when trying to make fraudulent claims.
 Therefore, if you aim to claim for whiplash with a pre-existing condition, you are going to be starting off on your back foot.
-You will definitely need a) experience legal help and b) a rock-solid medical case.
+You will definitely need a) experienced legal help and b) a rock-solid medical case.

 Pre Existing Condition Workers Compensation Injury

 As can be seen from the graph above, even though the UK Government has done its best to reduce the number of workplace injuries in the UK each year, they are still fairly common.
 In 2019/20 alone, 38.8 million working days were lost in Great Britain due to work-related illness and workplace injury, and 1.6 million people were reported to be suffering from a work-related illness.
 And of course, a percentage of these accidents will result in an aggravation injury, and workers compensation will be claimed.

 Your employer is required by law to conform with Health & Safety legislation aimed at keeping you safe while you are working.
 If your employer fails in this duty, a reason to claim will exist.
 For example, if you had a pre-existing back condition, and your employer forced you to move a heavy object when they were aware of your injury, and it was made worse, then you would be within your rights to seek a pre-existing back injury settlement from your employer.